 With the addition of type inference and additional external parameter, many statements when written as Swift are inherently self-documenting with no additional thought or planning needed by the programmer.

 Swift was developed with many of the styles in classical scripting such as Python in mind.
 As such construction of statements and code flow is natural even to someone with a minimal exposure to coding.

 Since its debut in 2014, Swift has quickly become one of the most in-demand programming languages and has made it to the Top 10 list, making it a favorite of companies of, not only Apple, but IBM, Zillow, Lyft and more.

-At Coding Dojo, we offer a range of online and on-campus courses to learn iOS Swift.
+At Coding Dojo, we offer a range of on-campus courses to learn iOS Swift.